zack-bitcoin/forth-in-rust/opcodes.md

 18 recurse puts the address of the current function to the top of the stack.
 19 call calls the function on the top of the stack.
 20 push ( N -- ) pushes N bytes to stack
-21 push 1 byte to stack
+21 pushn 1 nibble to stack, store it as a byte
-22 push 2 bytes to stack
+22 push 1 byte to stack
-23 push 3 bytes to stack
+23 push 2 bytes to stack
-24 push 4 bytes to stack
+24 push 3 bytes to stack
 25 if
 26 else
 27 then